 We are encouraging the use of email to be involved with upcoming consultations as a way of reducing paper waste and taking a more sustainable approach.

 The contact form can be returned to the Planning Policy team by email at firstname.lastname@example.org, handed into the Council Offices at Bexhill Town Hall or posted to: Planning Policy, Rother District Council, Town Hall, Bexhill-on-Sea, East Sussex, TN39 3JX.

-It details which particular plans require public involvement and how and at what stage there are opportunities to be involved.
-It also sets out how we will notify and consult all interested groups and ensure equality, including engaging with “hard to reach” groups.
+It details which documents require public involvement and how and at what stage there are opportunities to be involved.
+It also sets out how we will notify and consult all interested groups and ensure equality of engagement.

-The SCI was adopted by the Council on 18 December 2018.
-This latest version updates and supersedes the previous SCI which was adopted on 15 December 2015.
+Following a 6-week consultation, the SCI was adopted by the Council on 31 January 2022.
+This latest version updates and supersedes the previous SCI which was adopted on 18 December 2018.

 Coronavirus Addendum to the SCI

-In compliance with current Government advice in relation to COVID-19 Rother District Council Strategy & Planning Service has produced an Coronavirus Addendum to its adopted Statement Community of Involvement (SCI).
+In compliance with current Government advice in relation to COVID-19 Rother District Council Strategy & Planning Service has produced a Coronavirus Addendum to its adopted Statement Community of Involvement (SCI).
 The Coronavirus Addendum identifies methods of community engagement in the SCI that may no longer be possible or effective due to the current public health arrangements made necessary by COVID-19.
 Where methods of engagement have been identified as problematic, temporary methods have been outlined to ensure that the Council’s Strategy and Planning Service can safely continue to carry out its various functions for which it is responsible.
 This Coronavirus Addendum should be read alongside the adopted SCI.
-In line with the amended national advice and guidelines published in May and July 2020 temporary changes made to the SCI remain in force until 31st December 2020.
+In line with the amended national advice and guidelines published in May and July 2020, as well as legislative amendments made in March, May, July and December 2020, the temporary changes made to the SCI remain in force until national guidelines and legislation are further amended.